-If you're wondering what impact Brexit will have on the GDPR and your use of data within dotdigital Engagement Cloud, and what we're doing to prepare for Brexit, then we hope the following FAQ helps.
+If you're wondering what impact Brexit will have on the GDPR and your use of data within Dotdigital, and what we're doing to prepare for Brexit, then we hope the following FAQ helps.

 In the event that the UK fails to secure a deal with the EU27 regarding the UK’s withdrawal from the European Union, the UK will become a ‘third country’.
 This means all existing EU legislation, agreements and arrangements that the UK has in place with the EU shall cease to be applicable in the UK.